 Across the Carpathians… in Romania

 There’s an undeniable mystique about Romania.
-Royal Academy Art Tours expert lecturer John Osborne introduces this cultural gem, steeped in tradition and blessed with stunning landscapes.
+Arts & Culture Tours expert lecturer John Osborne introduces this cultural gem, steeped in tradition and blessed with stunning landscapes.

 Romania – or at least the Romanian section of the population – has suffered from invasion, oppression and poverty during its history, but has also benefited from its isolation.
 Their language is obviously descended from Latin, from the period when Transylvania was a Roman imperial province.
 Transylvania in the centre and Maramureş in the north are still predominantly rural.
 The communist regime was never able to entirely collectivise the smallholdings and farming methods: here, traditional horses and carts are still the main means of transport around the villages, and families still mow the hay with scythes.
 We are looking at Old Europe.